 Illuminate Australian society and your family history using census records from 1788 to 1901

-Please note: In 1892 all surviving Victorian detailed household forms (census records which included the names of individuals) were pulped.
-The records listed below are the only known surviving census records of individuals.
+Please note: From 1854 to 1901, Victorian detailed household forms (census records which included the names of individuals) were destroyed once demographic data had been extracted.
+(Source) The records listed below are the only known surviving census records of individuals.
 As a lot of key muster and census records are now missing or destroyed, try other records to find similar information.

 Records relating to Aboriginal Australians and Chinese Australians may be inaccurate.

-Please note that statistics relating to Aboriginal Australians may be inaccurate.
+Please note that statistics relating to Aboriginal people may be inaccurate.
 Chinese people were also excluded from some censuses (see census reports, reproduced in the Colonial statistics, for more information).

 This table indicates if information about individuals is available from a particular census.
 Most Victorian censuses only name the head of the household, rather than everyone living at an address.